Fadyazmy/timon-and-pumba/README.md

 - Provide initial greeting message (v5) - DONE
 - Chatbot display typing for every message (v6)
 - Find out how to make the chatbot recognized by FB (v7)
-- Sing to Timon and Bumpa and they sing back the next sentance! (v6)
+- Sing to Timon and Bumpa and they sing back the next sentance! (v8)
+  - Use shazam to recognize song and if see if you can transcribe meaningful audio to text
-- Respond with a variety of (custom made) GIFs, video snippets and text (v7)
+- Respond with a variety of (custom made) GIFs, video snippets and text (v9)
+  - If short response use GIF
-- Chatbot intent / context = which 'hakuna matata'
+- Chatbot intent / context = which 'hakuna matata' (v10)
+- Investigate FB NLP if useful (v11)
+- Investigate if multi-threading is needed
-- Analytics for chatbot (v8)
+- Analytics for chatbot (v12)
-- Website for chatbot (v9)
+- Website for chatbot (v13)

 NOTE: This is not affiliated with Disney or the creators of Timon & Pumba in any way.